 Of a magnitude to support the likelihood that the treaty investor will successfully develop and direct the enterprise.
 The lower the cost of the enterprise, the higher, proportionately, the investment must be to be considered substantial.

 The E2 Investment must be in a Bona Fide Enterprise:

-A bona fide enterprise refers to a real, active and operating commercial or entrepreneurial undertaking which produces services or goods for profit.
+A bona fide enterprise refers to a real, active, and operating commercial or entrepreneurial undertaking that produces services or goods for profit.
 It can refer to a start-up business that when running would meet the same criteria as an active operation.
 The business must meet applicable legal requirements for doing business within its jurisdiction.